TV Tropes Needs Your Help

 - In an episode of Beyond Belief Fact Or Fiction, a man wearing a T-shirt, khaki shorts, and boots preparing for a hike finds himself in the Wild West.
 The locals harass him and ask why he's walking around in his underpants.

-- In the time-travelling RPG Continuum, spanners are cautioned to be careful of this once they learn to travel more than a few years in a single span.
+- In the time-traveling RPG Continuum, spanners are cautioned to be careful of this once they learn to travel more than a few years in a single span.
 One of the flavor-text stories in the sourcebook has a mentor living in the early sixties call out one of her charges for wearing a peace sign, even though it's only a few years before it would become popular.

 - Skillfully averted in The Journeyman Project series.
 In the first game, the character, in a form fitting biosuit, is expressly forbidden from coming into contact with any intellegent being originating from the time he is traveling to.
 In the second game, the new Jumpsuit technology, features a cloaking device that can conceal the character by bending light around him.
 In the last game, talking to the locals is necessary, so the new suit can copy the external appearance of any individual of the time period, including attire, facial features, etc. It even allows for the generation of a fake cane and removable top hat in the game's ending.